nodejs/node/doc/api.markdown

  `request` is an instance of `http.ServerRequest` and `response` is an instance of `http.ServerResponse`

-### Event: 'stream'
+### Event: 'connection'

 `function (stream) { }`

- When a new TCP stream is established.
- `stream` is an object of type `http.Connection`.
+ When a new TCP stream is established. `stream` is an object of type `net.Stream`.
 Usually users will not want to access this event.
-The `stream` can also be accessed at `request.stream`.
+The `stream` can also be accessed at `request.connection`.

 ### Event: 'close'